Chris Rankin

 Chris Rankin is a New Zealand–born British actor, director, and producer who is best known for playing Percy Weasley in the Harry Potter film franchise.

 Early life

 Rankin was adopted.
 Rankin lived in Rothesay Bay until he was six, attending Kristin School in Albany.
-He and his parents subsequently moved to Norfolk in the United Kingdom, where he attended Northgate High School in Dereham.
-His mother, Marilyn Rankin, works at a school, among other things.
+He and his parents subsequently moved to Norfolk in the United Kingdom, where he attended Thomas Bullock Primary School, Northgate High School, and Dereham Sixth Form College.